NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 Main evaluation criteria are:

-• Timelines of the data availability: Sites should be able to upload data from the questionnaire using the e-CRF or through regular uploads using excel files to share data on enrolled patients (regardless of test results).
-The preferable approach should be clearly described in the proposal.
-If sharing data by excel batches, data would be expected to be uploaded every last Wednesday of each month.
-Sites with sequencing capacity should upload genome sequencing data in GISAID as soon as they have results available.
-Sites using the GIHSN sequencing platform or another GIHSN partner with sequencing capacity should be able to have their samples shipped in regular batches along the year-round surveillance and at least 4 weeks before each WHO strain selection meeting (February and September each year).
+• Sites with sequencing capacity should upload genome sequencing data in GISAID as soon as they have results available.
+Sites using the GIHSN sequencing platform or another GIHSN partner with sequencing capacity should be able to have their samples shipped in regular batches along the year-round surveillance and at least a minimum of 4 weeks before each WHO strain selection meeting (February and September each year).
 The proposal should describe the site’s ability to manage data uploads and shipments and expected timelines for shipments.
 If the suggested timelines for data sharing or sample shipments cannot be met, site should explain the rationale.

 • Cost-effectiveness: the relevance of the cost in relation to expected sample size will be considered when reviewing applications.
 The Foundation is providing catalytic funding and is not expected to fund the full cost of the surveillance system (clinical and sequencing data collection).
 The Foundation encourages sites to seek for national or other sources of funding to guarantee the sustainability of their surveillance.

-A formal letter from the Foundation describing grant modalities (in cash contribution) and payment milestones will be sent to the selected sites in October 2025.
+A formal letter from the Foundation describing grant modalities (in cash contribution) and payment milestones will be sent to the selected sites in October 2026.
 Kick off meetings or calls with sites to review generic protocol and operational details will be organized in October and November.
 Sites are expected to implement the year-round surveillance starting November 1st for a one-year duration.

 HOW TO APPLY AND HIGHLIGHTS